-This texture shows how liquid should fade in, move and fade out over an object.
-The red channel contains a mask for how liquid should fade in on the image, the brighter a pixel is the earlier the liquid will cover it.
+A gradient texture that contains two masks.
+The red channel contains a mask for how liquid should fade in on the image the brighter a pixel is the earlier the liquid will cover it.
 The green channel contains a mask for how the liquid should fade out.
 If a 3dc compressed texture produces poor results then a RGBA tga should be used with the red channel stored in the alpha channel and the green channel stored in the blue channel.
-If the liquid is very thin then the mip-map filter should be set to "Point" when exporting the texture.